Flower

 • Official academic transcript

-*courses must have been delivered and assessed in English and meet the admission to practice requirements.
+*For Law Programs, courses must have been delivered and assessed in English and meet the admission to practice requirements.
 For elective courses, the delegate will generally only approve credit if the course is comparable and delivered in English.
 In exceptional circumstances, elective courses delivered in a language other than English may be approved provided the course content, mode of delivery, assessment rigour and volume of learning are comparable, and a class summary/course outline is provided in English to the delegate.
 Any translation costs must be borne by the applicant.

 Credit status for approved Domestic Cross-Institutional Study, Independent Study Abroad and Global Programs Law Exchange